How to Break Your Lease and 4 Reasons Why You Shouldn’t

 Breaking your lease FAQ

-To break a lease without paying early termination fees, you will need to look for prospective tenants that can fill your spot and take over your payments.
+To break a lease without paying early termination fees, you will need to look for prospective tenants who can fill your spot and take over your payments.

 You can legally break your lease agreement by following the terms in your lease agreement.
-You may have to pay one or two months’ rent as an early termination fee.
+You may have to pay up to three months’ rent as an early termination fee.

-When you break a lease and have no one to take it over, your landlord will want to cover for lost rent.
-This is why fees typically amount to a couple months’ worth of payments.
+When you break a lease and have no one to take it over, your landlord will want to receive payment for lost rent.
+These losses are why fees typically amount to a couple of months’ worth of payments.

 You will either have to pay an early termination fee, find a replacement tenant, or cover the cost of the remainder of your lease agreement.
 If you can’t pay, your landlord may take you to small claims court or use a collection agency to recoup the rent.